MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/lists-sync-policies.md

 ---
 # Use Group Policy to control Lists sync settings

-This article describes the Group Policy objects (GPOs) for Microsoft Lists (and SharePoint lists) that admins can configure by using Group Policy.
-Use the registry key info to confirm that a setting is enabled.
+This article describes the Group Policy objects (GPOs) for Microsoft Lists (and SharePoint lists) that administrators can configure by using Group Policy.
+Use the registry key information to confirm that a setting is enabled.
 Lists sync policies are listed under OneDrive because Lists sync gets packaged, installed, and updated through the OneDrive sync app's existing update mechanism.
-For info about controlling OneDrive sync settings by Group Policy, see [OneDrive policies](/onedrive/use-group-policy).
+For information about controlling OneDrive sync settings by Group Policy, see [OneDrive policies](/onedrive/use-group-policy).

 ## List of policies by string ID